CodeMode1/llm_engineering_notes/llm_engineering_notes.md

 - Notes:

   In this course, we will run Ollama model locally on our machine by running OllamaSetup executable, available for download on Ollama official website.
-Ollama has been trained with way less parameters than frontier models (10 000 x less).
+Ollama has been trained with way less parameters than frontier models.
 In the range of 100 000 vs trillion parameters for a frontier model. - **Try it**: ollama run llama3.2 or llama3.2:1b, as a faster alternative.

 ### 3. Skills and tools for AI development